sdwinegard/mtgarena-apks-install-chromeOS/README.md

 `$ pm install-commit 1778358657`
 `Success`

 Launch Arena on your Chromebook.
-It will Download new files, updates, etc. and will likely ask you to login again.
+It will download new files, updates, etc., and will likely ask you to log in again.

-You can delete the Zip file and the extracted files from your Download folder.
+You can delete the zip file and the extracted files from your Download folder.